omarralaa/omarralaa/README.md

 ## 📖 About me
 * :raising_hand_man: Hello I'm Omar, I am 22 years old
 * 💻 I'm a Software Development Engineer I (L4)
-* 🌐 I create backend services like RESFful APIs, and Websocket servers
+* 🌐 I create backend services like RESFful APIs, and WebSocket servers
 * 📱 I also sometimes make apps for Android and iOS
 * 🎓 I have a Bachelor's degree in Computer Engineering
 *  :technologist: I have 2+ years of professional experience